 Etienne de la Boetie (1530-1563), the first libertarian political philosopher in the Western world, was largely responsible for the original statement and elaboration of the voluntaryist principle.
-In his Discourse On Voluntary Servitude, probably written during the mid 1550’s, la Boetie discussed one of the roost critical problems of political philosophy; namely, the question of civil obedience.
-“Why in the world do people consent to their own enslavement?”, he asked.
+In his DISCOURSE ON VOLUNTARY SERVITUDE, probably written during the mid-1550s, la Boetie discussed one of the most critical problems of political philosophy; namely, the question of civil obedience.
+“Why in the world do people consent to their own enslavement?,” he asked.
 “Why do the bulk of the people acquiesce in their own subjection?”
 La Boetie answered these questions by explaining the governmental mystique created by rulers and their intellectual apologists.
 By relying on custom, by providing bread and circuses to the citizenry, and by creating a vast network of governmental supporters dependent on political plunder, governments were able to engineer and sustain their own popular acceptance among the populace.

 The 19th Century abolitionists both in England and the United States, struggling to abolish slavery and the slave trade, were faced with similar problems.
 Was slave-holding to be abolished by moral suasion or political means?
 Should abolitionists participate in party politics or should they hold aloof from such controversies?
 Should they create their own third party organizations to propagate the abolition of slavery?
 The radical abolitionists were on the cutting edge of the libertarian movement because they viewed slavery as the worst form of stealing.
 Slavery was called ‘man-stealing’ because it reflected the theft of a person’s self-ownership rights.
 The problems faced by the 19th Century abolitionists, both in terms of goals and strategy, have much to say about the place of voluntaryism in the libertarian movement today.